Mikel Arteta: Granit Xhaka overstepped the line with red card against Burnley

 "I think they reacted like that because they saw how the team tried, how they went about it, how much passion they put into the game [despite] our limitations."

-He went on to defend Arsenal's performance, adding: "A team that is struggling, normally you don't see them playing the way they played today and the way they played against Spurs against the leaders.
+He went on to defend his players' efforts, adding: "A team that is struggling, normally you don't see them playing the way they played today and the way they played against Spurs against the leaders.

 "But again, we lost the game.
 We gave the opponent a chance and they scored."